pingcap/docs-cn/literal-values.md

 TiDB supports the following date formats:

 * `'YYYY-MM-DD'` or `'YY-MM-DD'`: The `-` delimiter here is not strict.
 It can be any punctuation.
 For example, `'2017-08-24'`, `'2017&08&24'`, `'2012@12^31'` are all valid date formats.
 The only special punctuation is '.', which is is treated as a decimal point to separate the integer and fractional parts.
 Date and time can be separated by `T` or a white space.
 For example, `2017-8-24 10:42:00` and `2017-8-24T10:42:00` represents the same date and time.
 * `'YYYYMMDDHHMMSS'` or `'YYMMDDHHMMSS'`: For example, `'20170824104520'` and `'170824104520'` are regarded as `'2017-08-24 10:45:20'`.
 However, if you provide a value out of range, such as `'170824304520'`, it is not treated as a valid date.
+Note that incorrect formats such as `YYYYMMDD HHMMSS`, `YYYYMMDD HH:MM:DD`, or `YYYY-MM-DD HHMMSS` will fail to insert.
 * `YYYYMMDDHHMMSS` or `YYMMDDHHMMSS`: Note that these formats have no single or double quotes, but a number.
 For example, `20170824104520` is interpreted as `'2017-08-24 10:45:20'`.

 DATETIME or TIMESTAMP values can be followed by a fractional part, used to represent microseconds precision (6 digits).
 The fractional part should always be separated from the rest of the time by a decimal point `.`.

 The year value containing only two digits is ambiguous.
 It is recommended to use the four-digit year format.
-TiDB interpretes the two-digit year value according to the following rules:
+TiDB interprets the two-digit year value according to the following rules:

 * If the year value is in the range of `70-99`, it is converted to `1970-1999`.
 * If the year value is in the range of `00-69`, it is converted to `2000-2069`.